jayam04/python-projects/PyPrograms/equations/readme.md

 now supporting, **quadratic eqn** & **linear eqns in 2 variables**.

 #### Requirenments
-a python interpretor in Windows, terminal would work in Mac & Linux.
+a python interpreter in Windows, terminal would work in Mac & Linux.

 #### How to run?
 run as **python3** program

-#### Contributers
+#### Contributors
 by [**@JymPatel**](https://github.com/JymPatel), [**@bupboi1337**](https://github.com/bupboi1337)